The definition of disguised remuneration is best described as follows

-The Definition of Disguised Remuneration: Income or payments received in reward for employment (or services provided) via an arrangement designed to disguise such remuneration as a non-taxable payment, most popularly as a loan, with the object of avoiding the tax liability that would otherwise exist.
-Such Disguised Remuneration schemes encompass Employee Benefit Trusts and Contractor Loan Schemes.
+- income or payments received in reward for employment (or services provided) via an arrangement designed to disguise such remuneration as a non-taxable payment, most popularly as a loan;

-At Francis Wilks & Jones we have considerable experience of the tax legislation and defending claims brought by HMRC or Liquidators appointed over companies which face such difficulties and we can assist you with any negotiations with HMRC, including Accelerated Payment Notices, Disguised Remuneration schemes, Personal Liability Notices, VAT Security and any other claim by HMRC, including appeals to Tax Tribunals or insolvency claims.
+At Francis Wilks & Jones we have considerable experience of the tax legislation and defending claims brought by HMRC or liquidators, dealing with any negotiations with HMRC, including Accelerated Payment Notices, Disguised Remuneration schemes, Personal Liability Notices, VAT security and any other claim by HMRC, including appeals to tax tribunals or insolvency claims.